particle-iot/docs/src/content/reference/tracker/tracker-configuration.md

 ### Default schema

-This is the full schema for Tracker Edge, as of version 13.
+This is the full schema for Tracker Edge.
 You won't need to understand the whole thing yet, but this is what it looks like:

 {{> codebox content="/assets/files/tracker/default-schema.json" format="json" height="300"}}

-- The `geofence` module was added in v13.
+- The `geofence` module was added in schema v13.
 - The `deviceLevelOnly` boolean flag was added in v13.
 This allows a configuration module to only be configured per-device, regardless of whether it's a development device or not.
+- The `monitor` module (MemFault) was added in schema v18.
 - The schema version does not change with every Tracker Edge version, and does not match.
 For example, Tracker Edge v17 is used with schema v13.

 ### Data types